MicrosoftDocs/cpp-docs/docs/cpp/modules-cpp.md

 ## Implementing modules

-A *module interface* exports the module name and all the namespaces, types, functions, and so on that make up the public interface of the module.
+A *module interface* exports the module name and all the namespaces, types, functions, and so on, that make up the public interface of the module.
 A *module implementation* defines the things exported by the module.
 In its simplest form, a module can consist of a single file that combines the module interface and implementation.
 You can also put the implementation in one or more separate module implementation files, similar to how *`.h`* and *`.cpp`* files do it.

 For larger modules, you can split parts of the module into submodules called *partitions*.
 Each partition consists of a module interface file that exports a module partition name.
 A partition may also have one or more partition implementation files.
 The module as a whole has one *primary module interface*, which is the public interface of the module and may export the partition interfaces.